Leonard, Michigan

 Leonard is a village in Addison Township, Oakland County in the U.S. state of Michigan.
-The population was 403 at the 2010 census.
+The population was 377 at the 2020 census, and 403 at the 2010 census.

 History

 A post office called Leonard has been in operation since 1884.
 Birthplace of Steven Avery.
 The village was named for Leonard Rowland.
 Leonard was incorporated in 1889.

+Projects

+In 2014, an initiative was made to restore the Leonard Mill, and turn it into a stop on the Poly Ann Trail.
+The Leonard Mill was an old mill with a Grain elevator and beanery that used to serve the PO & N Railway.
+After a general store that was using the mill closed, the mill was left to rot.
+In 2014 the Village Of Leonard acquired the mill and would soon start renovations.
+The beanery was completely demolished in the Summer of 2015, and the roof of the mill was restored in 2017.
+Since then, no notable work has been done on the mill.
+The final plan for the mill is a rest stop with bike infrastructure, restrooms, and a seasonal small retail outlet.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.96 sqmi, all land.